 Organised by: EUPHA Chronic diseases section

-- This webinar will outline existing debates on cancer screening with a focus on what to do among older adults and discuss the results of our population-based research on cancer screening in Switzerland.
-Click to register.
+This webinar will outline existing debates on cancer screening with a focus on what to do among older adults and discuss the results of our population-based research on cancer screening in Switzerland.
+Click here to register.

 Save the date!
 The 2027 EPH Conference will take place in Belgrade, Serbia, with tentative dates from 16–19 November 2027.
 The conference theme will be announced later this year.